SAP-samples/teched2025-AD166/exercises/ex6/README.md

 ### Exercise 6.7 - Assign the two Functions to the Dialog

-📋 **Action Required**: Connect the controller functions to the dialog buttons.
+📋 **Next Step**: Connect the controller functions to the dialog buttons.

 One last thing is missing: You need to assign the newly created functions to the dialog.